TW2002/twxp/Source/TWX30/Source/README.md

 - `MTC`, an Avalonia desktop client that can connect to a proxy or run one natively
 - `TWXP`, a multi threaded proxy with management interface

-The current focus is compatibility with the original Pascal TWX 2.7 behavior, especially for script compile, decompile, and runtime execution.
+TWX 3.0 is designed to be fully compatible with the Pascal TWX 2.7 behavior, especially for script compile, decompile, and runtime execution.

 ## Project Structure